apaky/gradle-android-parallel-instrumentation-test-plugin/README.md

 ## Requirements

-  - Enough emulators running based on the maximum concurrent executions as configured in the plugin dsl
+  - Enough emulators running based on the maximum concurrent executions as configured in the plugin DSL

- - Gradle anroid build tools plugin 0.10.2+
+ - Gradle Android build tools plugin 1.0.+

 #Usage